Computer Engineering 3SK3

 Main topics:

 Format: The course consists of class lecture sessions, tutorial session and a laboratory component.
-The lab component of the course consists of programming assignments and two small projects that students can do on their own time schedule.
+The lab component of the course consists of two small projects that students can do on their own time schedule.

 Assessment scheme: